Brower's Talk Concludes Jurist Lecture Series

 April 9, 2012

-Judge Charles Brower of the Iran-United States Claims Tribunal in The Hague wrapped up the Pacific McGeorge International Jurist Series with a wide-ranging discussion of "Hot Topics in International Law," on April 3.
+Judge Charles Brower of the Iran-United States Claims Tribunal in The Hague wrapped up the McGeorge International Jurist Series with a wide-ranging discussion of "Hot Topics in International Law," on April 3.

 Brower is the longest-serving member of a tribunal that has finalized 3,900 cases since the United States terminated diplomatic relations between the two countries following the 1980 Iranian Hostage Crisis.
 As a partner at 20 Essex Street Chambers in London, he has also earned a reputation as one of the leading arbitrators at the United Kingdom Bar.
 A recent issue of The American Lawyer magazine designated him the world's busiest arbitrator.